 The Joshua Huddy District serves the following towns:Bricktown, Jackson, Lakewood, Point Pleasant and Toms River.

 - Skills, techniques, information, program ideas—the know-how that makes for successful unit operation.

 - To provide unit leadership with the will to do—the morale, enthusiasm, inspiration, and vision that periodically renew the desire to serve youth.

 The Cub Scout & Boy Scout Roundtable will be held on the FIRST WEDNESDAY of each month at the Clayton Service Center (1518 Ridgeway Rd.
 Toms RIver, NJ 08755) 7:30-9pm

 The OA Meeting, SPL Round Table are held on the SECOND WEDNESDAY of the month at the Clayton Service Center, (All SPLs, ASPLs and interested youth are invited to attend the SPL Round Table.
 This is an opportunity to have our Scouts help in district planning.
 Please make sure your unit is represented!)
 7:30-8:30pm

 The district committee meets the 2nd Wednesday of the month.
 The district committee is a group of volunteers that serves the local units within the district.
 The committee is broken into several sub committees which include advancement, training, activities, unit service, membership, camping, and fundraising.
 The district is always looking for help in any of these areas and has roles that can fit anyone's schedule and skill set.
-Contact John Polo if you are interested in helping out youth on the district level!
+Contact John Crisafulli if you are interested in helping out youth on the district level!
 7:30pm-8:30pm